NCSC Delegate Code of Conduct

 All delegates may be documented, either in photographic or videographic form, during committee sessions and other organized conference programming by NCSC staff members.
 If you would prefer not to be photographed or videoed, please alert the Director of Delegate Affairs, Clay Volino, at email@example.com.
 In these cases, all available efforts will be made to prevent photos and videos from being taken and uploaded by NCSC staff members in any relevant areas.

 NCSC requests that delegates wear standard Western Business Attire while in committee is in session.
 Western Business Attire includes appropriate dress shirts and pants worn with jackets and ties, appropriate dress blouses worn with skirts or slacks, and business formal dresses.

-Participants should be aware that if they are found in violation of any of the above policies the Executives may use their discretion in taking the following actions:
+Participants should be aware that if they are found in violation of any of the above policies the Executives may impose these or any other sanctions at their sole and final discretion:

 Suspension from the remainder of committee sessions

 Disqualification of the delegate or delegation from awards